-If in the opinion of the worker the Juvenile is not presenting a risk to himself, his family or his community then the worker may recommend that a referral be made to a non-paid community provider.
+If in the opinion of the Worker the juvenile is not presenting a risk to himself, his family or his community then the Worker may recommend that a referral be made to a non-paid community provider.
 (A community services provider is an agency that provides services that could address the issues raised in the referral at no cost to the family.
 Some examples may be a Family Resource Center, Big Brothers /Big Sisters, the Salvation Army, The YWCA or YMCA and so on.)
+An appropriate referral may also be made to a provider who accepts Medicaid or private insurance for behavioral/mental health needs.

 A review to determine whether community agencies may best serve the family should be made often.
 The ability of community resources to meet the needs of the family and youth will directly impact involvement of Youth Service staff.
-In the instance when a court-involved Youth has a referral made to a community agency at the dispositional court proceeding, and the judge deems these services sufficient to meet the needs of the family and Youth, the court will dismiss the proceeding.
+In the instance when a courtinvolved Youth has a referral made to a community agency at the dispositional court proceeding, and the judge deems these services sufficient to meet the needs of the family and Youth, the court may dismiss the proceeding.

-To make a recommendation for a referral to a community services provider the worker will take these actions in FACTS:
+To make a recommendation for a referral to a community services provider the Worker will take these actions in FACTS: